Sydney to Canberra Drive: A Complete 3-Day Road Trip Itinerary

 Breakfast in NewActon

-Just a couple of minutes’ walk from our apartment in NewAction were several bars and restaurants.
-We enjoyed a quick breakfast of Bircher, nectarine, coconut chia at Mocan and Green Grout before our big museum day.
+Just a couple of minutes’ walk from our apartment in NewActon were several bars and restaurants.
+We enjoyed a quick breakfast of Bircher, nectarine and coconut chia at Mocan and Green Grout before our big museum day.

-This is a lovely area, and we enjoyed the architecture and surrounding gardens.
+We enjoyed the architecture and surrounding gardens, it was a peaceful start to the day.
 A footpath leads over the roadway directly to the walking path along the lake.
 From here, you are just a few minutes by car to the centre of town and the sights.

 Bridge to Bridge walk

-A late start today meant our 5km Bridge to Bridge walk was cut back, we only had time to do a quarter of it.
-Next time we will get up earlier as we really enjoyed what we covered.
+A late start today meant our 5km Bridge to Bridge walk was cut back; we only had time to do a quarter of it.
+Next time we will get up earlier as we enjoyed what we covered.

-A fast walk by the river is a fantastic way to start the morning.
-We enjoyed watching the dragon boats gliding up the lake and seeing all the locals enjoying their city.
+A fast walk by the river seems a popular way to start the morning. watching the dragon boats gliding up the lake and the locals out enjoying their city

 The first stop on the culture trail today was the NGA.
 We began with a stroll around the sculpture garden while waiting for the 10am opening.